Funding & Loans

 - Travel costs for students over 19 years old

 Our Student Funding and Transport Officer can be contacted on 01388 443113 for further advice or to help apply for financial support.

-To apply, please print the application form and complete in BLOCK CAPITALS.
+To apply, please fill out the online form here.
 We have included a guide for each age group below to assist you and explain which ‘evidence types’ are required to support your application.